Manteau History, Family Crest & Coats of Arms

 Early Origins of the Manteau family

-Another 239 words (17 lines of text) covering the years 1000, 1450, 1658, 1620 and 1677 are included under the topic Early Manteau History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Manteau research.
+Another 120 words (9 lines of text) covering the years 1000, 1450, 1658, 1620 and 1677 are included under the topic Early Manteau History in all our PDF Extended History products and printed products wherever possible.

 Manteau Spelling Variations